Contrastive Explainable Clustering with Differential Privacy: Introduction

 Data privacy is a crucial concern across various fields, and Differential Privacy (DP) is one of the most widely used and rigorous models for privacy~\cite{dwork_and_roth}.
-We focus on the setting where the set of data points $\X = \{x_1,\ldots, x_n\}$ are private; for instance, in the vaccine center deployment problem, each $x_i$ corresponds to an individual who is seeking vaccines, and would like to be private.
-There has been a lot of work on the design of differentially private solutions to clustering problems like $k$-median and $k$-means under such a privacy model~\cite{ghazi:neurips20,gupta2009differentially,DBLP:conf/icml/BalcanDLMZ17,stemmer2018differentially}.
-These methods guarantee privacy of the data points $\X$ and output a set of centers $c_1,\ldots,c_k$ (which are public) such that its cost, denoted by $\cost^p_{\X}(c_1,\ldots,c_k)$ is within multiplicative and additive factors $w$ and $t$ of the optimal solution $OPT_{\X}$, i.e., $\cost^p_{\X}(c_1,\ldots,c_k)\leq w\cdot OPT_{\X} + t$.
+We focus on the setting where the set of data points $\X = \{x_1,\ldots, x_n\}$ are private; for instance, in the ambulance center deployment problem, each $x_i$ represents an individual requiring emergency services and seeking to keep their information private.
+There has been a lot of work on the design of differentially private solutions to clustering problems such as $k$-median and $k$-means in such a privacy model~\cite{ghazi:neurips20,gupta2009differentially,DBLP:conf/icml/BalcanDLMZ17,stemmer2018differentially}.

 While there has been significant progress in various domains of differential privacy, the intersection of explainability and differential privacy still needs to be explored.
-In clustering problems, a potential private contrastive explanation given to agent $i$ is to provide the $\cost(S^{(i)}_{\epsilon})$ - $\cost(S_{\epsilon})$, where $S_{\epsilon}$ is a set of centers generated by private algorithm (with privacy budget $\epsilon$), and $\cost(S^{(i)}_{\epsilon})$ is the cost of the clustering solution while fixing one center at agent $i$'s location.
-However, giving such a private contrastive explanation to each agent $i$ naively using a $(w,t)$-approximate private clustering would lead to $(w,t\sqrt{n}/\epsilon)$-approximation, even if we use advanced composition techniques for privacy.
-The central question of our research: is it possible to offer each user a private contrastive explanation with a limited overall privacy budget?
+In clustering problems, building on the formalization of explanations for combinatorial problems we provide a private contrastive explanation to agent $x_i$ by computing $\cost(S^{(i)}_{\epsilon}) - \cost(S_{\epsilon})$.
+Here, $S_{\epsilon}$ represents a private solution using the privacy budget $\epsilon$, while $S^{(i)}_{\epsilon}$ denotes a private solution, when we constrain one center to be at a location specified by agent $x_i$ (this can be any point of interest, not necessarily the agent's own location).
+This difference quantifies how the clustering cost changes when accommodating agent $i$'s position, offering a privacy-preserving explanation of the clustering decision.
+However, giving such a private contrastive explanation to each agent $i$ naively using a private clustering algorithm would require a high privacy budget due to composition, which impact the accuracy, and lead to misleading or uninformative results.
+The central question of our research: \emph{is it possible to offer each user an informative private contrastive explanation with a limited overall privacy budget?}